 In 2012, after a first stay at Raja Ampat in March, I returned in July.
 Then I recidivated in 2015, 2016, 2017, 2018, 2019 ...
 Same enthusiasm and even dazzle!

-Yet things are starting (alas) to change: manta rays, disturbed by boats and divers, are now rarer at the Manta Sandy site.
-Previously pristine beaches are littered with cut coconut trees to make way for new homestays and resorts.
+However things are (alas) starting to change: manta rays, disturbed by boats and divers, are now more rare at the Manta Sandy site.
+Previously pristine beaches are littered with cut coconut palms to make way for new homestays and resorts.
 Dogs and cats brought to certain secluded beaches by homestay owners are a disaster for the surrounding wildlife.
-And now, we see speed-boats dropping daily groups of tourists on the sandbank at the tip of the island in front of Kri for picnics or sunset ...
+And now, we see speed boats depositing daily groups of tourists on the sandbank at the tip of the island in front of Kri for picnics or the sunset…

 I continue to take photos underwater, to show the beauty of the underwater world, to share what amazes me but also what worries me.
-The ecosystem of Raja Ampat is fragile and threatened by our sightseeing, among other things.
-Environmental protection organizations and local initiatives are working to support the development of Raja Ampat, by supporting eco-tourism and various conservation programs involving the Papuan population...
+Raja Ampat's ecosystem is fragile and threatened through our sightseeing, among other things.
+Environmental protection organizations and local initiatives strive to support the development of Raja Ampat, by supporting eco-tourism and various conservation programs involving the Papuan population...
 Some links (in English) to find out more:

 Indonesian Diving Indonesia's Bird's Head Seascape.
 By Burt Jones & Maurine Shimlock.
 The Bible on the subject.
 I found copies at the Bali airport bookstore.
 Otherwise, the resorts sell it.
 Very complete, not only for the central part of Raja Ampat (Dampier Strait), but also for all the other islands, less visited, to the North, that is rather in cruise, as well as for Misool to the south, Cenderawasih Bay and Triton Bay.

 Diving Indonesia's Raja Ampat.
 By Burt Jones & Maurine Shimlock.
 This is the short and lightened version of the first.